 Entrepreneurship and innovation are inextricably interrelated.
 Entrepreneurially-minded individuals spot gaps in the market and fill them with innovative solutions.
 In this way, entrepreneurial people can be considered innovation drivers.
 While not all of us become entrepreneurs, we can all be entrepreneurial.
-Entrepreneurship is not something we are born with, but a set of competences that we can all learn.
-Moreover, innovation never takes place in isolation, but is always affected by internal and external factors of an ecosystem.
-Entrepreneurship and innovation are therefore a central to our research and education activities.
+Entrepreneurship is not something we are born with, but a set of competencies that we can all learn.
+Moreover, innovation never takes place in isolation but is always affected by internal and external factors of an ecosystem.
+Entrepreneurship and innovation are therefore central to our research and education activities.

 Our team cooperates with top researchers from Erasmus University Rotterdam.
 Their research focuses on topics such as startups, scaleups, innovation ecosystems, open innovation and entrepreneurial leadership.
 Together with them, we translate academic knowledge into practical insights for entrepreneurship and innovation.
 Therefore, our research serves as a basis for economic policy and the optimalisation of trainings and education.
 Our research empowers organisations to master the complex synergy that unites entrepreneurship and innovation.
 As a result, we help them bring this to the next level.

 Together with our research partners, we offer policy advice and evaluation on entrepreneurship and innovation upon request.
 Here you can find a selection of our most recent projects: